 3. Create a Website Backup

-Before migration, create a complete backup of the website.
-Backup of all files, databases, and configurations to restore the original site if anything goes wrong during the migration.
+Before migrating your site from one platform to another, don’t forget to create a complete website backup.
+Backup all files, databases, and configurations.
+This way, you can restore your original site if anything goes wrong during the website migration process.

 4. Set a Clear Migration Goal

-Determine a timeline and objective for the website migration.
+Determine a timeline and objective for SEO website migration.
 Start with smaller changes, and gradually you can ensure that everything operates smoothly.
-If you are planning for major changes, divide it into parts so the search engine will get time to crawl and index changes progressively.
+If you are planning for major changes, divide it into parts so the search engine get time to crawl and index changes progressively.

 5. Website Migration Checklist

-Prepare a migration checklist covering every step of the process such as technical update preparation, content changes, and post-migration testing to ensure everything is functioning properly.
+Prepare a site migration checklist covering each and every step of the process such as technical update preparation, content changes, and post-migration testing, to ensure everything is functioning properly.

 6. Map Your URLs